Security of Deep Reinforcement Learning for Autonomous Driving: A Survey: Attacks

-We categorize the attacks against RL in terms of: \begin{itemize} \item \emph{Policy Update.} The frequency with which the policy is updated (on-policy, off-policy, offline).
-This is relevant because, depending on this, training time attacks may or not have an immediate influence on the system; \item \emph{Model-based.} Their eventual ability to model the environment.
-It is true if the RL algorithm models the environment and false otherwise.
-Systems that model the environment may be potentially attacked, also making the system unable to learn to predict the environment outputs; \item \emph{Attacker's Capability.} That denotes the capabilities the attackers have to have to perpetrate the attack.
-It is subdivided in: (1) \emph{Attacker's Action}, which is the action that must be performed by the attacker, and, as we discussed, could be to monitor the inputs of the RL system or to alter them (2) \emph{Poisoning} the eventual ability of the attackers to alter the input during training, which can be true if they have this capability and false otherwise.; \item \emph{Attacker's Knowledge.} Level of knowledge of the victim system, which may be white-, gray-, and black-box; \item \emph{Attacker's goal.} The result the attackers would like to obtain with their attack; \item \emph{Sequential Attack.} The eventual temporal dependence of the attack on the current or previous state.
-Sequential attacks are more complex to realize as the attacker when computing the attack, should know or predict the states that will occur earlier than the state in which it would like to perpetrate the attack; \item \emph{Attacker's Agent.} Whether and how the attackers use an agent to carry out the attack.
+\myparagraph{Agent Model.} Considered characteristics of the RL agent under attack. \begin{itemize} \item \emph{Single vs. Multi Agent}: Methods are evaluated in either SARL or MARL settings, depending on the number of agents.
+MARL represents a more realistic but challenging scenario for autonomous driving; \item \emph{Target Policy Update.} Frequency of updating the RL policy (on-policy, off-policy, offline).
+This determines whether training-time attacks can have an immediate impact; \item \emph{Model-based.} Indicates whether the RL system models the environment.
+If true, attacks can potentially target its ability to predict environment dynamics; otherwise, we mark it as false. \end{itemize} \myparagraph{Threat Model.} Considered capabilities that the attackers have to perpetrate the attack.
+It is subdivided into: \begin{itemize} \item \emph{Attack's Time}: Whether the attack is planted at training time or test time. \item \emph{Attacker's Action}: What action must be performed by the attacker, and, as we discussed, could be to monitor the inputs of the RL system or to alter them. \item \emph{Poisoning}: The eventual ability of the attackers to alter the input during training, which can be true if they have this capability and false otherwise. \item \emph{Attacker's Knowledge.} Level of knowledge of the victim system, which may be white-, gray-, and black-box; \item \emph{Attacker's goal.} The result the attackers aim to obtain with their attack; \item \emph{Sequential Attack.} The eventual temporal dependence of the attack on the current or previous state.
+Sequential attacks are more complex to realize as the attacker should know or predict the states that will occur earlier or later than the state in which the attack happens; \item \emph{Attacker's Agent.} Whether and how the attackers use an RL agent to carry out the attack.
 The attacks where the agent exploits other agents are usually more complex to implement. \end{itemize}

-The possible attackers' goals depend on the type of system the attacker is targeting.
-In the following, we discuss the attackers' goals considered by the works that proposed attacks against RL.
-In Table \ref{tab:attacks-categorization}, we have categorized them according to the security violation they cause, which can be integrity, availability, or privacy violation (see Sect.~\ref{sec:threat-model} for further details) and the capability required for the attacker (if he should be able to change/monitor the training data or only the test data).
-In the following, we first describe the attackers' goals that can be achieved by changing/monitoring only the test data, then the ones for which it is necessary also to change/monitor the training data.